Washington Huskies men's basketball statistical leaders

 The Washington Huskies men's basketball statistical leaders are individual statistical leaders of the Washington Huskies men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Huskies represent the University of Washington in the NCAA's Pac-12 Conference.
+As of the next college basketball season in 2024–25, the Huskies represent the University of Washington in the NCAA Division I Big Ten Conference.

 Washington began competing in intercollegiate basketball in 1895.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Washington's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.